DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Example 1 EXT:solr + news
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: Explain the approach and reason / combination / usage more.

-Let's assume there is a TYPO3 installation with a search, provided by EXT:solr, and
+Let's assume there is a TYPO3 installation with a search and news.
+The search is
-news, using the "Custom Page Type approach™", see (Blog Post:
+provided by EXT:solr, and news are implemented using the "Custom Page Type
-:ref:`everything-is-content` and TYPO3 Documentation :ref:`t3coreapi:page-types`).
+approach™", see (Blog Post: :ref:`everything-is-content` and TYPO3 Documentation
-Everything is working, all news are searchable.

-Now the customer want an index of all news within the "News" page.
-Maybe he also
+:ref:`t3coreapi:page-types`).
+The news should be displayed by using EXT:solr, as
+there is no need for another extension, in this use case.

+A typical use case would be to display a list of recent news, e.g. the five recent
-needs some pre filtered news on sub pages, e.g. only news regarding new products or
+news on startpage.
+Maybe also some pre filtered news should be displayed on sub
-news regarding the company.
+pages, e.g. only news regarding new products or news regarding the company.
+All those
+use cases are solved by using EXT:solr.

-Of course one could now add TypoScript to these pages to configure EXT:solr to start
+Of course one could now add TypoScript to pages to configure EXT:solr to start in
-in filter mode instead of search mode.
+filter mode instead of search mode.
 Also filter can be added to only show news
 records from these categories.
 This is not that flexible.
 The editor is not able to
 add new "News listings" to further pages, as TypoScript is involved.

-Instead the integrator can add a new plugin "news" within the "Sitepackage™" of the
+It would be better if the integrator can add a new plugin "news" within the
-installation.
-This plugin duplicates the existing plugin, provided by EXT:solr.
+"Sitepackage™" of the installation.
+This plugin duplicates the existing plugin,
+provided by EXT:solr.

+Benefits of this approach would be:

-Instead of keeping the result action none cacheable, it can define that this action
+* Instead of keeping the result action none cacheable, it can define that this action
   should be cacheable.

-Also a new plugin allows to add a different FlexForm to this
+* Also a new plugin allows to add a different FlexForm to this plugin.
+These FlexForm
-plugin.
-These FlexForm can provide a drop down with possible categories, or allow an
+  can provide a drop down with possible categories, or allow an editor to define how
-editor to define how many news should be displayed.
-Thanks to Extbase conventions,
+  many news should be displayed.
+Thanks to Extbase conventions, all options
-all options available within TypoScript ``settings`` section can be used within
+  available within TypoScript ``settings`` section can be used within FlexForms.
+Due
-FlexForms.
-Due to a different plugin signature, the plugin can be configured
+  to a different plugin signature, the plugin can be configured differently via
-differently via TypoScript.
+  TypoScript.

 This new Plugin speeds up the delivery of the page, as it's fully cached.
 Also an
 editor can now add a "news" content element and select the specific category and